tnpvie211/COSI123A-HW4-Build-Regression-Model/README.md

 # COSI123A-HW4-Build-Regression-Model
 There are 10 data sets (5 in folder a and 5 in fold b) in the attached zip file.
 Each data set has a training subset (for example, ‘Train_1a.csv’) and a test subset (for example, ‘Train_1a.csv’).
-Build a regression model using the training subset and apply the model to the test subset.
-Each row in a data file is a sample.
-The training data files contain the desired outputs.
+Build a regression model using the training subset and apply the model to the test subset to obtain the predictions.

+Topics
+Resources